SubElement/McWRT/README.md

 McWRT
 =====
-OpenWRT McWRT Chaos Calmer is under development.
 Unless you have a USB to TTL cable Attitude Adjustment Release AAv1.0.8 should be used.
 ===

 ###An OpenWRT project for the Linksys WRT1900AC router.